-The Head of the Unit will convene Professional Education Faculty meetings at least twice per semester and as needed.
-The purpose of Professional Education Faculty meetings is to provide a forum for discussion on topics which are relevant to the unit and/or its programs.
-Normally, meetings will be topic specific and Professional Education Faculty members will be notified in advance of the topic(s).
-The Professional Education Faculty members' input will be considered advisory in nature in regard to any future policy and procedural changes as well as any future direction of the unit.
+The Head of the Unit or designee will convene EPP Faculty meetings at least twice per semester and as needed.
+The purpose of EPP Faculty meetings is to provide a forum for discussion on topics which are relevant to the unit and/or its programs.
+Normally, meetings will be topic specific and EPP Faculty members will be notified in advance of the topic(s).
+The EPP Faculty members' input will be considered advisory in nature in regard to any future policy and procedural changes as well as any future direction of the unit.